-The urinary tract is the body’s filtering system for removing liquid waste, or urine.
-It comprises the kidneys, ureters (tubes that carry urine from kidneys to bladder), bladder, and urethra (tube that carries urine from the bladder for excretion).
+The urinary tract is the body’s filtering system for removing liquid waste or urine.
+It comprises the kidneys, ureters (tubes that carry urine from kidneys to the bladder), bladder, and urethra (the tube that carries urine from the bladder for excretion).
 A urinary tract infection (UTI) is caused by bacteria that enter the urinary tract.

-Symptoms of a lower urinary tract infection or bladder infection may include:
+Symptoms of lower urinary tract infection or bladder infection may include:-

 - Frequent need to urinate